88-degrees/Book-of-Changes/e4b8b4lin.md

 > Matching Line 1 in Adjacent Hexagram: [**䷓**](e8a782guan.md#20.1)

-2.<a name="19.2"></a> The second NINE, undivided, shows its subject advancing in company (with the subject of the first line).
+2.<a name="19.2"></a> The second `NINE`, undivided, shows its subject advancing in company (with the subject of the first line).
 There will be good fortune; (advancing) will be in every way advantageous.

 > **䷒** changing to [**䷗**](e5a48dfu.md)

 > Matching Line 2 in Adjacent Hexagram: [**䷓**](e8a782guan.md#20.2)

-3.<a name="19.3"></a> The third SIX, divided, shows one well pleased (indeed) to advance, (but whose action) will be in no way advantageous.
+3.<a name="19.3"></a> The third `SIX`, divided, shows one well pleased (indeed) to advance, (but whose action) will be in no way advantageous.
 If he become anxious about it (however), there will be no error.

 > **䷒** changing to [**䷊**](e6b3b0tai.md)

 > Matching Line 3 in Adjacent Hexagram: [**䷓**](e8a782guan.md#20.3)

-4.<a name="19.4"></a> The fourth SIX, divided, shows one advancing in the highest mode.
+4.<a name="19.4"></a> The fourth `SIX`, divided, shows one advancing in the highest mode.
 There will be no error.

 > **䷒** changing to [**䷵**](e5bd92e5a6b9guimei.md)

 > Matching Line 4 in Adjacent Hexagram: [**䷓**](e8a782guan.md#20.4)

-5.<a name="19.5"></a> The fifth SIX, divided, shows the advance of wisdom, such as befits the great ruler.
+5.<a name="19.5"></a> The fifth `SIX`, divided, shows the advance of wisdom, such as befits the great ruler.
 There will be good fortune.

 > **䷒** changing to [**䷻**](e88a82jie.md)

 > Matching Line 5 in Adjacent Hexagram: [**䷓**](e8a782guan.md#20.5)

-6.<a name="19.6"></a> The sixth SIX, divided, shows the advance of honesty and generosity.
+6.<a name="19.6"></a> The sixth `SIX`, divided, shows the advance of honesty and generosity.
 There will be good fortune, and no error.

 > **䷒** changing to [**䷨**](e68d9fsun.md)